Ymatigoosa/cv/cv.en.md

 > #####  Russia, Volgograd &emsp;
 > `DDD`, `CQRS`, `Scala`, `Akka`, `React.js`

-I am developer from Volgograd.
+I am a developer from Volgograd.
 I am involved in development of banking software backend and realtime frontend.
-I believe that functional programming will save the world someday.
+I am interested in techniques of reducing software complexity and functional programming.

-I am willing to relocate or remote job.
-Prefered locations for relocation: Russia, Saint Petersburg or english speaking countries.
+I am willing to relocate or have a remote job.
+Preferred places for relocation: Russia, Saint Petersburg or english speaking countries.

 You can contact me via: